 Silent Spring was an immediate sensation beginning before the book itself was published.
 That’s because parts of Silent Spring were serialized in The New Yorker in June 1962 and then later published as a book that September.
 Advance sales totaled 40,000, and October Book-of-the-Month sales hit 150,000.
 By the time Carson died of metastatic breast cancer in April 1964, a million copies had been sold.
 The book was also hugely influential, particularly after Carson appeared on a CBS Reports television special, The Silent Spring of Rachel Carson, which was broadcast on April 3, 1963.
 An hour long special, it featured investigations by Eric Severeid interspersed with an interview with Carson, now visibly ill from her breast cancer, and interviews with experts, particularly scientist Robert White-Stephens, a spokesman for American Cyanamid, wearing black-rimmed glasses and sitting among beakers in a lab, trying to refute Carson.
 The response was overwhelmingly positive, as White-Stephens came off as loud and wild-eyed, while Carson appeared calm—anything but the hysterical woman her opponents had portrayed her as.

-Not surprisingly, the attacks began very early, and, though predictably a lot of it did come from the chemical industry and scientists sympathetic or linked to it, there was also a very Cold War flavor in the criticism.
-Carson’s criticisms were often portrayed as, in essence, an attack on American values.
+Not surprisingly, the attacks began very early.
+Although predictably many of these attacks did come from the chemical industry and scientists sympathetic or linked to it, there was also a very Cold War flavor to the criticism.
+Carson’s warnings were often portrayed as, in essence, an attack on American values.
 She was not infrequently referred to as a Communist and attacked in misogynistic terms, for example in a letter to The New Yorker after serialization of Silent Spring:

 Miss Rachel Carson’s reference to the selfishness of insecticide manufacturers probably reflects her Communist sympathies, like a lot of our writers these days.
 We can live without birds and animals, but, as the current market slump shows, we cannot live without business.
 As for insects, isn’t it just like a woman to be scared to death of a few little bugs!
 As long as we have the H-bomb everything will be O.K.